soroushdty/soroushdty.github.io/content/project/ppg_mi/index.md

 - Preprocessing: pandas (one-hot encoding), sklearn (Standard Scaler)
 - Dimensionality Reduction: Sklearn (PCA, isomap, LLE, MLLE, HLLE, MDS)
 - Model Training: Tensorflow (CNN-LSTM)

+## Rationale
+A CNN-LSTM model is suitable for this task because it combines the strengths of both convolutional neural networks (CNNs) and long short-term memory networks (LSTMs).
+CNNs excel at extracting spatial features from the PPG waveforms and highlighting significant patterns, while LSTMs are adept at handling sequential data, capturing the temporal dependencies crucial for time-series analysis.
+This hybrid approach allows for a comprehensive analysis of the PPG signals and patient demographics, leading to more accurate detection and differentiation of type 2 MI.